sawantdatta/MicroServices/README.md

 **a) WebClient:-**

-  1.Now add some dummy data into the employee table as
+  1. Now add some dummy data into the employee table as id:11, email_id:a, first_name:a, last_name:a,department_id:11 ( make sure that this depertment id not present in the department table)
-    id:11, email_id:a, first_name:a, last_name:a,department_id:11 ( make sure that this depertment id not present in the department table)
+  2. Now restart employee service
-  2.Now restart employee service
+   Open postman and apply Get method url as http://127.0.0.1:8081/api/v1/employees/getEmployeeDepartment/11
-   Open postman and apply Get method url as http://127.0.0.1:8081/api/v1/employees/getEmployeeDepartment/11 Will see below result :
+  3. Will see below result :
    {
     "departmentDto": {
         "id": 1,